tyler-bennett52/storefront/README.md

 Relied on class demo for structure of Redux features, especially reducer.js.
 ChatGPT showed me how to test Redux components using the renderWithRedux function.
 Placehold.co for placeholder images.

-Used ChatGPT to assist in writing unit tests.
+Used ChatGPT to assist in writing unit tests and implementing MUI grid for checkout form.